The Challenge

 What We Did

-The Alliance supported Malagasy Customs to implement a paperless process for issuing rulings on trader applications in advance of shipment, A dedicated team within Customs now analyses requests and issues rulings, including fees payable.
+The Alliance supported Malagasy Customs to implement a paperless process for issuing rulings on trader applications in advance of shipment.
+A dedicated team within Customs now analyses requests and issues rulings, including fees payable.
 Companies can now apply for an advance ruling on the Customs’ website and consult issued rulings online.

 To boost competency among Malagasy Customs’ staff in tariff classification and rules of origin, the Alliance invited the World Customs Organization (WCO), through the WCO-HS Africa programme, to deliver in-depth training.